keithbuhler/keithbuhler.github.io/pages/privacy.md

 >keithbuhler.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazonsupply.com, or myhabit.com.

-I am an "Amazon Affiliate" which means I earn a very small commission on products you buy on Amazon.com after clicking there through my pages.
+I am an "Amazon Affiliate" which means I earn a very small commission on products you buy on Amazon.com after entering through [any of my pages](http://amzn.to/2hIJTol).
 Amazon offers these commissions in exchange for sites like myself to advertise for them and drive traffic to their market.
 These commissions are very small (usually around 3%) but they can accumulate and help me to feed my family and continue providing you content.

 Furthermore, these small commissions *never* cost you any extra money, and I will never recommend a product just to make a sale.
 I only link to products (mostly books) that I have read and honestly enjoy and commend to your interest.